 To understand the pattern of heat generation in the system, the temperature profile and heat map of one of the systems are plotted in Fig \ref{temp_contour}.
 The temperature profile is determined by calculating local temperatures using the degrees of freedom correction method, which accounts for constraints in the molecular system\cite{sanderson2024local,sanderson5187317dofulator}.
 The temperature profile indicates that the temperature is maximum at the bottom plate, where the electrodes are placed, and gradually decreases towards the top plate.
 Therefore, it is understood that heat generation does not occur in the fluid as a whole; instead, heat is generated locally near the electrodes.
 In addition, the temperature contour plot shows that there are no heat generation spots along the electrode surface; instead, a uniform increase of temperature over the electrodes is visible.
 This could change if the electrodes increase in size.

 \

-As mentioned in the methodology section, only the top plate is thermostatted and the bottom plate is kept rigid to simplify the application of the constant potential method.
+As mentioned in the methodology section, for the simulations presented so far only the top plate is thermostatted and the bottom plate is kept rigid to simplify the application of the constant potential method.
 Therefore, to confirm the local heating near the electrodes, the effect of the thermostat should be analyzed.
 Figure \ref{temp_thermo} shows the effect of different thermostat settings on temperature rise and heat removal.
 For the first setting, where no thermostats are used, the temperature of the system continuously increases.
 This is because the heat generated in the system is not removed due to the absence of any thermostat and would represent the case of a system between thermally insulating plates.
 The second setting is where one thermostat is provided at the top plate, and the bottom plate is kept rigid, representing a top plate with high thermal conductivity.
 Finally, the third setting is used in which both top and bottom plates are thermostatted.
-Since the bottom plate is kept fixed due to the application of CPM, in order to do this an additional layer of flexible gold plate is introduced by overlapping the position of the fixed gold plate.
-The interactions between the fixed and flexible electrodes were turned off.
+Since the bottom plate is usually kept fixed due to theenable efficient application of the CPM, in order to do this an additional layer of flexible gold plate sites is introduced which overlap the the position of the fixed gold plate sites.
+There are no interactions between the fixed and flexible electrodes sites.
 The detailed methodology used for overlapping electrodes is available in our previous work \cite{alosious2024interfacial}.
 This would represent the case where both plates have high thermal conductivity.
-Even though the rate of temperature rise is reduced when a thermostat is applied at the bottom plate, a temperature rise still occurs.
+Even though the rate of temperature rise is reduced when a thermostat is applied to the bottom plate, a temperature rise still occurs.
 From the data showing the heat removed by thermostat data in Fig \ref{temp_thermo}b, it is clear that more heat is removed from the fluid when two thermostats are applied.
 This is the reason for a lower rate of temperature rise in the two thermostat systems.